 The cost of this program is advertised as being $97, but when you click to leave the site once or twice the price comes down to $77 then $47.
 Don’t be tempted!

 There are also a couple of upsells for a VIP package and also for a coaching call.
 If you buy both of these it will cost you another $99, after the downsells.

 The guarantee seems to be yet another misleading part of this program.
 You are told that if you are not making money and are not happy with the program anytime within 60 days, you can get your money back immediately.
 This is not true, you may be able to recuperate some of your money if you’re willing to fight or if not you will have to contact your credit card company.

 What their customers are saying

-It may come as no surprise that there a quite a few complaints to be found online.
+It may come as no surprise that there quite a few complaints to be found online.
 Many complain about problems obtaining a refund and others about being hounded to buy more coaching programs.
-Here’s a few that I found about Ultimate Home Profits and Excel Cash Flow as they are exactly the same programs:
+Here are a few that I found about Ultimate Home Profits and Excel Cash Flow as they are exactly the same programs:

 Problems getting refunds

 Problems with refunds and unexplained charges on credit cards.